-The consultant is expected to deliver the following:
+The Consultant is expected to deliver the following:

-- 1) First draft of the Functional Specification Document; - 2) Debrief Presentation to main Stakeholders / Participants; and - 3) Final Version of the Functional Specifications Document adopted by all participants.
+- 1) First draft of the Functional Specification Document; - 2) Present a proposal/recommendation on which system could provide basic crime mapping capacity for police agencies in the pilot countries, with budget, deployment mechanism. - 3) Debrief Presentation to main Stakeholders / Participants; and - 4) Final Version of the Functional Specifications Document adopted by all participants.